htetoozin/node-express-api-starter/README.md

 API resource is used for single resource.

-If you want create resource, run `npm run make:resource` command line.
+If you want to create resource, run `npm run make:resource` command line.
 After run this command, resource file is stored in the `app/resources/` directory.
 ```bash
 npm run make:resource userResource
 ```